kunalm8470/AspNet6InDepth/README.md

 5. **Security in ASP.NET 6 API Application**
     - Add Authentication
-        - Add Basic Authentication
-        - Add JWT Authentication (Custom)
         - Understand `Claim`, `ClaimsIdentity` and `ClaimsPrincipal`
+        - Implement Basic Authentication
+        - Implement Cookie Authentication
+        - Implement JWT Authentication (Custom)
             - Hash plain text passwords using BCrypt algorithm and `BCrypt.Net-Next` nuget
             - Generate JWTs using `System.IdentityModel.Tokens.Jwt`
-            - Add the following endpoints
+            - Add the following API(s)
                 - `/api/Users/Register` to register the user
                 - `/api/Users/Login` to login the user and generate the initial set of access token and refresh token
                 - `/api/Users/Token` to refresh the access token using the refresh token sent